coredns/coredns.io/content/middleware/health.md

 +++
 title = "health"
 description = "This module enables a simple health check endpoint.
-By default it will listen on port 8080. " weight = 12 tags = [  "middleware" , "health" ]
-categories = [ "middleware" ]
+By default it will listen on port 8080." weight = 12 tags = [ "middleware", "health" ] categories = [ "middleware" ]
-date = "2017-07-24T15:25:40+00:00"
+date = "2017-07-27T12:53:47.836352"
 +++

 ## Syntax